10.6 Communication and Customer Service Mastery

 Angry patientAcknowledge concern, lower intensity, clarify the issue, offer policy-supported options

-Limited English proficiencyUse a qualified interpreter rather than a minor child or ad hoc translator
+Limited English proficiencyUse a qualified medical interpreter, not a minor child or ad hoc translator

-Hearing impairmentFace the patient, speak clearly, reduce background noise, and use approved aids
+Hearing impairmentFace the patient, speak clearly, reduce background noise, use approved aids

-Low health literacyUse plain language, chunk information, and confirm with teach-back
+Low health literacyUse plain language, chunk information, confirm with teach-back

 Sensitive topicMove to a private area and protect PHI

-Team handoffInclude patient identifiers, facts, urgency, actions taken, and what is still needed
+Team handoffInclude identifiers, facts, urgency, actions taken, and what is still needed

 De-Escalation Pattern